CNA-Tech/PKS-Ninja-vApp-Templates/v12/Milestones/6425/Builds/NsxtReady/0.4/509/readme.md

 4.1 Complete the steps documented in the [readme for issue #490](../../../../Patches/505/readme.md)

+### Step 5: "vApp Template v12-NsxtReady needs 2nd NIC on CLI-VM to be configured" Fixes #501

+5.1 Complete the steps documented in the [readme for issue #499](../../../../Patches/499/readme.md)

 ### Step 5: "Multiple v12 Templates do not have Helm Installed on cli-vm" Fixes #499

 5.1 Complete the steps documented in the [readme for issue #499](../../../../Patches/499/readme.md)